Azure-Samples/modern-data-warehouse-dataops/.github/ISSUE_TEMPLATE/sample-complete-review.md

 ## Definition of Done

+- [ ] New or Existing documentation is updated (readme, .md's) with appropriate sections:
+  - [ ] Solution Overview
+  - [ ] Key Concepts
+  - [ ] Key Learnings
-- [ ] Code Review completed
+  - [ ] How to Use the Sample, Known Issues and Workarounds.
 - [ ] All existing automated tests (unit and e2e) pass successfully, new tests added as needed
-- [ ] Code changes checked into main
-- [ ] Sync github actions from main template
-- [ ] Existing documentation is updated (readme, .md's)
-- [ ] New documentation needed to support the change is created
+- [ ] Rebase with main to pull in latest.
-- [ ] CI completes successfully
+- [ ] CI completes successfully, along with CD (if applicable)
-- [ ] CD completes successfully
+- [ ] Sample includes Devcontainer
-- [ ] Smoke test deployed for 48 hours
+- [ ] Sample includes `./deploy.sh` or `./deploy.ps1`

-## Next Steps

-- [ ] Release template created
+- [ ] Sample can be deployed by user outside of main Development team.